lakshmankumar12/nixPowerToolNotes/ansible.md

     * where ansible is running
     * uses clientless ssh to access remote systems
         * its agentless, so besides requiring ssh in remote systems, nothing else is required.
+        * for windows it uses a winrm module.
     * playbooks written in YAML, ansible its is in python
+    * for now control-node should be linux
+* Managed node
+    * the ones where the tasks are run
 * Ansible Tower
+    * paid version
     * manages ansible itself with a UI server
 * galaxy.ansible.com
     * has lots of roles that have been uploaded